chaos-polymtl/lethe/doc/source/parameters/sharp-immersed-boundary-solver/sharp-immersed-boundary-solver.rst

         As could be expected, using this type of shape requires that ``dealii`` be compiled with OpenCascade.
 This module can be installed with candi, by uncommenting the appropriate line in ``candi.cfg``.

 * The ``integrate motion`` parameter controls if the dynamics equations of the particles are calculated.
 If this parameter is set to false, the particles position, velocity, and angular velocity are defined directly by the functions.
 If ``integrate motion=true`` the position and the velocity will be defined by the integration of the particle dynamic.

+* The ``mesh-based precalculations`` parameter controls if the mesh-based precalculations are applied.
+These precalculations are critical for good performance in medium to high detailed RBFs (and its composites), but can introduce deformations.
+These deformations appear when some RBF nodes are located outside of the background mesh.

 * The ``pressure location`` parameter is used to define the X, Y, and Z coordinate offsets of the pressure reference point relative to the center of the particle.
 These parameters are used when the ``assemble Navier-Stokes inside particles`` parameter is set to ``true`` to define the pressure reference point.